This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read my disclosure policy.

 Have an event where people will be gathering soon?
 These are a good excuse (if you NEED an excuse!) for something ‘adult-sweet.’

 This recipe is like so many others you will find here on Not Entirely Average – a cheater recipe for pineapple cupcakes with yellow cake mix.
+Do you mean there are more cheater cake recipes using boxed cake mix on this site?
 C’mon, if they don’t ask, DON’T TELL!

 Preheat your oven to 350°F and place a wire rack on your counter.
 Assemble 24 cupcake liners into a cupcake pan.
 Caveat: this recipe makes 24 medium-sized cupcakes or 16 to 18 large cupcakes.